Asimov15/stock-chart/README.md

 # stock-chart

 Web site that outputs a candlestick chart for the input stock.
+At this stage only 1 hour chrt is available.